CameronFoxly/framer-grid-shader/README.md

-# Interactive WebGL Grid Shader
+# Interactive WebGL Grid Shader for Framer

-A React component that creates an interactive grid of squares that respond to mouse movement with smooth animations.
+Code for a  that creates an interactive grid of squares that respond to mouse movement with smooth animations.
 Built with WebGL for optimal performance.

 ## Features